Find Grad Schools

 3 Yearly Graduations

 The Graduate Center, CUNY comes in at #4 on our list of the most popular colleges offering doctor's degrees in theater.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in theater from The Graduate Center.
-About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.

 3 Yearly Graduations